mys-lang/mys/README.rst

    ├── README.rst
    └── src/
        ├── lib.mys
-       └── main.mys         # Only part of application packages.
+       └── main.mys         # Only part of packages that can build executables.

 The mys command line interface: